everysportmediagroup/everysport-api-documentation/endpoints/GET_leagues_id_events.md

 * fromDate - filters out events after a specific date, Date in short format
 * toDate - filters out events before a specific date, Date in short format
 * round - a comma-seperated list of one or many rounds, for which to retrieve events.
-* limit - Limits the number of events, positive integer
+* limit - limits the number of events, positive integer
-* offset - Indicates where to start in the list.
+* offset - indicates where to start in the list.
 Defaults to 0, positive integer
 * sort - the property and order by which the events is sorted.
 Can be 'startDate:asc', 'startDate:desc', 'round:asc' or 'round:desc'.
 Default is 'startDate:asc'.
 * team - a comma-separated list of one or many team IDs, for which to retrieve events.
-* callback - used for JSON-P callbacks, the argument should be the name of the callback function, such as 'esEvents'
+* callback - used for JSON-P callbacks, the argument should be the name of the callback function, such as 'esEvents'.
+* municipality - filters out events in a given municipality.
+Use 'municipality', 'homeTeam.municipality' or 'visitingTeam.municipality'.
+Use a comma-separated list to get events from two or more municipalities.

 ## Example Request